kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 The VirtualMachine provides the functionality to:

-* Store VirtualMachine,
+* Store VirtualMachineInstances as a template,
-* Manipulate the VirtualMachine through the kubectl,
+* Manipulate the VirtualMachineInstance through the kubectl,
-* Manipulate the VirtualMachine through the Kubernetes API,
+* Manipulate the VirtualMachineInstance through the Kubernetes API,
-* Watch for changes in the VirtualMachine and react to them:
+* Watch for changes in the VirtualMachineInstance and react to them:
-  * Convert the VirtualMachine to VirtualMachine and thus launch it
+  * Convert the VirtualMachineInstance template to a VirtualMachineInstance and thus launch it
-  * Stop VirtualMachine and update status of VirtualMachine accordingly
+  * Stop VirtualMachineInstance and update status of VirtualMachine accordingly

 ### Kubectl interface